jeremiaheb/rvc/README.md

 3. status: character vector of protected statuses to keep.
 4. is_protected: A boolean indicating whether only samples from protected areas should be kept (TRUE) or only unprotected areas (FALSE).
 5. years: A numeric vector of years to keep.
 6. regions: A character vector of region codes to keep.
-DRTO - Dry Tortugas, FLA KEYS: Florida Keys, SEFCRI - Southeast Peninsular Florida.
+DRY TORT - Dry Tortugas, FLA KEYS: Florida Keys, SEFCRI - Southeast Peninsular Florida.
 7. when_present: A boolean indicating whether only samples in which individuals are seen should be kept (TRUE) or not (FALSE).

 ### Length Classes and Length Bins ###